johnverrone/aoc2022/README.md

 Annoying parsing this one.
 I struggled hard with mutable JS array functions (because I typically avoid these) and RegEx (couldn't get the `.groups` working ??).
 Anyways.
 Typical stack data structure which made parsing the instructions super simple.
 Just getting the arrays populated was a pain.
 Curious if there was a more optimal way get to the data structure setup I wanted.

 Also extremely frustrating that I couldn't 'reset' the stack for part 2.
 Any array cloning solution I could think of or find only duplicated by reference meaning my "cloned" stack for part 2 that should have matched the initial state was mutated by part 1's `.push` and `.unshift` calls.
 Hopefully tomorrows doesn't take quite this long 😅

+### Day 06

+Phew.
+Way easier that yesterydays.
+Nice not to parse a bunch of stuff haha.
+This was pretty straightforwad.
+Glad I used a set to check unique-ness in part 1 -- it made for an easy part 2.
+My biggest hiccup was trying to get an `Array.prototype.forEach` function to return early once it found the index.
+Ended up switching back to a good ole for loop.